Sarah Hyland Rocks Sexy Crop Top At Teen Choice Awards

 Hyland had her long, dark hair parted down the middle as she left her bangs dangling free.
 The rest of her hair was pulled back into a sleek ponytail, which fell down her back.

 The actress also donned a full face of makeup for the event, which included darkened eyebrows, thick lashes, pink eye shadow, and dramatic eyeliner.
-She added pink bush on her cheeks, a shimmering highlighter, and a light pink color on her lips to complete her glam look.
+She added pink blush on her cheeks, a shimmering highlighter, and a light pink color on her lips to complete her glam look.

-Later in the night, Sarah joined Jordan Mcgraw on stage as the two sang their brand new duet, “Met At A Party.”
+Later in the night, Sarah joined Jordan McGraw on stage as the two sang their brand new duet, “Met At A Party.”

-As previously reported by The Inquisitr, it has been a big summer for Sarah Hyland, who also got engaged to her boyfriend, Wells Adams.
+As previously reported by The Inquisitr, it has been a big summer for Sarah Hyland, who recently got engaged to her boyfriend, Wells Adams.

 The wedding details haven’t been released just yet, but one thing is for sure, Sarah and Wells’ parents will be having their very first meeting at the nuptials.